Start planning your trip

-Simple, cheap, portable and delicious, onigiri and omusubi, or rice balls, have been beloved by Japanese people since ancient times.
+Simple, cheap, portable, and delicious, onigiri and omusubi, or rice balls, have been loved by the Japanese since ancient times.
 We introduce what rice balls consist of, how to make them yourself, and where you can enjoy some of the best onigiri in Tokyo.

 Onigiri and omusubi are made by cooking rice, molding it into a triangle or other shape by hand, then inserting other ingredients into the rice.
 They are called either onigiri or omusubi depending on the region, store or household, but neither is the “correct” way.
-There is no particular difference between the two, but there are varying explanations as to why different people say “onigiri” or “omusubi.”
+There is no particular difference between the two, but there are various explanations as to why people call them “onigiri” or “omusubi.”

 We’ll introduce a few of these explanations here.
 The first theory claims that omusubi are named after Takamimusubi and Kamimusubi, two of the creation gods from Japanese mythology.
 Japanese people of old, who deified mountains as gods, would share in that divine power by molding their rice into mountain shapes; these were then called “omusubi.”

-Another theory states that during the Heian age, people of high social status referred to their rice balls as “omusubi,” while commoners called them “onigiri.”
+Another theory states that during the Heian period, people of high social status referred to their rice balls as “omusubi,” while commoners called them “onigiri.”
 Other theories claim that the words onigiri and omusubi are derived from “oni o kiru” (meaning “to cut down evil spirits”) and “en o musubu” (meaning “to forge a relationship”).
-There are various other explanations, as well.
+There are various other explanations as well.

 These days, there are even onigiri shaped like stars or hearts.
 In recent years, a new style has become popular, known as ‘onigirazu,’ which can be completed by just wrapping the rice and its filling in nori seaweed, without molding it.

-Onigiri and o-musubi have many flavor variations depending on the combination of ingredients.
-Let’s take a look at the ingredients which make up the inside and outside of an onigiri.
+Onigiri and omusubi have many flavor variations depending on the combination of ingredients.
+Let’s take a look at the ingredients that make up the inside and outside of an onigiri.

-There are also fillings which have been staples since ancient times, such as pickled plums, dried bonito flakes, and kombu seaweed.
-Other fillings which have been popularized in the last decade include tarako fish roe, mentaiko fish roe, tuna with mayonnaise, and shrimp with mayonnaise.
+There are also fillings that have been staples since ancient times, such as pickled plums, dried bonito flakes, and kombu seaweed.
+Other fillings that have been popularized in the last decade include tarako fish roe, mentaiko fish roe, tuna with mayonnaise, and shrimp with mayonnaise.

-In addition, there is no end to the new onigiri variations which people continue to devise, such as ‘ten-musu onigiri’ (topped with shrimp tempura) and ‘niku-maki onigiri’ (wrapped in meat).
+In addition, there is no end to the new onigiri variations that people continue to devise, such as ‘ten-musu onigiri’ (topped with shrimp tempura) and ‘niku-maki onigiri’ (wrapped in meat).

-Onigiri and o-musubi will slightly vary in price according to the store and the ingredients, but you can expect to pay 100 to 200 yen for one.
-They are sold at places like convenience stores, kiosks, bento box shops and izakayas all over the country.
+Onigiri and omusubi will slightly vary in price depending on the store and the ingredients, but you can expect to pay 100 to 200 yen for one.
+They are sold at places like convenience stores, kiosks, bento box shops, and izakayas all over the country.

-There are also shops which specialize in onigiri and omusubi, like Gonbei, which has branches all over the Tokyo metropolitan area.
-At Tokyo’s oldest specialty onigiri shop, Onigiri Asakusa Yadoroku, you can see the staff make the onigiri in front of your eyes.
+There are also shops that specialize in onigiri and omusubi such as Gonbei (Japanese), which has branches all over the Tokyo metropolitan area.
+At Tokyo’s oldest specialty onigiri shop, Onigiri Asakusa Yadoroku, you can see the staff making the onigiri in front of your eyes.

-Practically every person in Japan from their earliest childhood has enjoyed the taste of handmade onigiri and omusubi; how about trying one for yourself?
+Practically every person in Japan has enjoyed the taste of handmade onigiri and omusubi from their earliest childhood.
+How about trying one for yourself?